Demystifying Video Reasoning: Chain-of-Steps: Reasoning along Diffusion Steps

 \section{Chain-of-Steps: Reasoning along Diffusion Steps}

 While prior work~\cite{wiedemer2025video} hypothesizes a \textit{Chain-of-Frames} (CoF) mechanism in which reasoning in video models unfolds frame by frame, generated frames appear to exhibit a “causal” property where later frames gradually build conclusions conditioned on earlier frames.
 However, our analysis of the underlying video reasoning mechanism reveals evidence to the contrary.
 First, we empirically analyze a wide range of reasoning tasks and find that the core logical reasoning in video generation models occurs across the diffusion denoising steps (\cref{sec:cos}).
 Diffusion steps do more than merely refine visual texture; instead, they explore multiple possibilities, evaluate their plausibility, and gradually converge to the correct outcome through the denoising process.
 Second, we introduce noise perturbations to disrupt information flow at both the frame and step levels (\cref{sec:noise_perturbation}).
-Our findings reaffirm that CoS, rather than CoF, more accurately characterizes the reasoning mechanism in video models.
+Our findings reaffirm that CoS, rather than CoF, more accurately characterizes the reasoning mechanism in video models. \MO{To ensure generality, we analyze multiple base models (\ie, LTX2.3~\cite{hacohen2026ltx2}, Wan2.1~\cite{wan_wan2025wan}, and Wan2.2~\cite{wan_wan2025wan}) and their reasoning-enhanced variants (with LoRA tuned on VBVR~\cite{vbvr2026}, indicated by the \textbf{VBVR-} prefix) that are significantly better at instruction-following and precise manipulation.
+Unless otherwise stated, visualizations shown in the main paper are based on VBVR-Wan2.2, which is the strongest video reasoning model based on Wan2.2-I2V-A14B~\cite{wan_wan2025wan}, while results for more models are provided in \cref{sec:ltx2.3_and_wan2.1}.}